Sales Engagement Platform in 2026: why the sequencer era is ending

 Put the two side by side on the work that actually decides whether outbound lands:

-• How good is the message.
+- How good is the message.
 A SEP sends exactly what you typed, brackets and all.
-An AI SDR writes from the prospect's real profile and company facts — and a second model reviews each message before a human ever sees it.
+An AI SDR writes from the prospect's real profile and company facts, then applies a versioned outreach playbook and deterministic checks before a human ever sees it.

 That second-to-last point is the one most "AI sales tools" skip.
 Generative messaging that nobody checks is how you get the confidently-wrong cold email that name-drops the wrong company.
-The economics of fixing that by hand are brutal at volume, which is the whole reason a self-reviewing agent beats a sequencer with an "AI assist" button bolted on.
+The economics of fixing that by hand are brutal at volume, which is the whole reason a governed drafting workflow beats a sequencer with an "AI assist" button bolted on.

 What this looks like with Lead Scorer